 The review of the field of Jewish education presents a disturbing but not necessarily discouraging picture.
-When faced with the realities of Jewish education today, the commissioners recognized that while there are great shortcomings that need to be overcome, there are also significant examples of outstanding successes in every one of the settings in which Jewish education takes place.
+When faced with the realities of Jewish education today, the commissioners recognized that while there are great shortcomings that need to be overcome, there are also signifycant examples of outstanding successes in every one of the settings in which Jewish education takes place.
 Thus, there are a number of day schools and supplementary schools in which students are able to develop a deep understanding of Jewish life.
-There are a number of community centers that provide meaningful Jewish experiences to their members.
+The number of community centers that provide meaningful Jewish experiences to their members.
 There are a number of summer camps in which young people learn to translate Jewish principles and ideas into everyday living.
-And there are a number of organized educational visits to Israel that convey an appreciation of the extraordinary rebirth of a nation and of the renaissance of the Hebrew language.
+And there are a number of organized educational visits to Israel that convey an appreciation of the renaissance of the Hebrew language and the extraordinary rebirth of a nation.

-Above all the commissioners were mindful that there are many dedicated and inspiring educators who succeed in engaging the minds of their students and in helping them find their way within the Jewish tradition.
+Above all they were mindful that there are many dedicated and inspiring educators who succeed in engaging the minds of their students and in helping them find their way within the Jewish tradition.